Before you start

 Merkl’s reward distribution process (reward computation vs. reward update, dispute period, etc.)

-The different incentive mechanisms (campaign types, distribution types)
+The different incentive mechanisms (campaign types, distribution types, scoring types)

 How to personalize your campaign using customization options